 If you want to learn the essence of rhythm guitar, you need to eat, live, breathe, and listen to everything Keith plays.
 Do this for a few years, and you'll definitely have the feel for a good rhythm riff.
 Long live Keith.

-A master of time, tone and taste.
-Complimented George Harrison lead work.
+A master of time, tone, and taste.
+Complemented George Harrison's lead work.
 Able to play with any lead guitarist and maintain the rhythm.
-John and George were the first of the two guitar attack in rock music followed by Keith Richards and Brian Jones.
+John and George were the first of the two-guitar attack in rock music, followed by Keith Richards and Brian Jones.

 Pete Townshend is one of the greatest guitarists ever, let alone a rhythm player.
-He doesn't play many solos, but he could still kick the asses of lots of other people who do crazy solos.
+He doesn't play many solos, but he could still outperform lots of other people who do crazy solos.

-Pete was the only rhythm in the entire band!
-Entwistle, Moon and Daltry were all lead players.
+Pete was the only rhythm player in the entire band!
+Entwistle, Moon, and Daltrey were all lead players.
 Without Pete, The Who would have been senseless noise.
 Now that's a rhythm player of the highest order!

 The mastermind of Anthrax's monstrous, infectious riff.
 He's THE MAN and the walking dude.
 His presence on stage is just awesome.
 Thank you for your music.

-He is the person responsible for the great anthems like rock n roll all nite, Detroit rock city, I was made for loving you etc. In 1973 he made KISS and laid down the foundation of one of the greatest band of all time.
+He is the person responsible for great anthems like Rock and Roll All Nite, Detroit Rock City, and I Was Made for Loving You, etc. In 1973, he made KISS and laid down the foundation of one of the greatest bands of all time.

 Second only to the great Malcolm Young in my opinion.

 Probably the most underrated guitarist.
 Period.
 Better at 61 than at 30.
-Amazing especially with acoustical..
+Amazing, especially with acoustic.

 Yeah, she's been awesome for decades...